Dalhousie Tigers women's ice hockey

-The Dalhousie Tigers women's ice hockey program represents Dalhousie University in the Atlantic University Sport conference of U Sports.
-The current head coach is Troy Ryan, who was hired in July 2020.
-Ryan has not yet coached, as the 2020-21 AUS season was shelved due to the Covid-19 pandemic.
-The program played at the Dalhousie Memorial Arena until 2012.
-Since then, the Tigers men's and women's ice hockey teams compete at the Halifax Forum.
+The Dalhousie Tigers women's ice hockey team is an ice hockey team representing the Dalhousie Tigers athletics program of Dalhousie University.
+The team is a member of the Atlantic University Sport conference and compete in U Sports.
+The team plays their home games at the Halifax Forum in Halifax, Nova Scotia.

 History

 Tigers assistant coach Savannah Newton, who played at the NCAA level with the Boston University Terriers, was among 18 former student-athletes selected for the 2021 U SPORTS Female Apprentice Coach Program.
 In celebration of International Women’s Day, involving apprentice coaches (former student-athletes) with a mentor head coach, the purpose of the program is geared towards increasing the number of women in coaching positions across Canadian universities.